 - Using a Faraday cage whose purpose is to much lower the amount of radiation that’s discharged along with the range of transmission

-- Physical WiFi Barriers: Radiation protection fabric can provide EMF protection too.
-For instance, you can invest in RF shielding curtains to block WiFi from seeping through your windows.
+Radiation protection fabric can provide EMF protection too.
+For instance, you can invest in RF shielding curtains to block WiFi (it blocks radio waves) from seeping through your windows.
 The curtains can be coupled with the paint to entirely block WiFi from penetrating through.

 2. WiFi Router Guard

-The beauty of this device is it doesn’t interfere with the WiFi reception that you get throughout your home.
+The beauty of this device is it doesn’t interfere with the WiFi reception that you get from wireless networks throughout your home.

 Furthermore, an excellent WiFi router guard measures up to 6 microwatts per square meter from a distance of up to 20 feet away.
 And, at a distance of 12 feet from your router, you may notice that it measures up to 60 microwatts per square meter (at 20 feet away).